rodineimcoelho/planner-api/README.md

 ### `DELETE`

 - `/api/v1/event/:id`: Delete a event by its `id`
-- `/api/v1/events/:dayOfTheWeek`: Delete events by their `dayOfTheWeek`
+- `/api/v1/events?dayOfTheWeek={dayOfTheWeek}`: Delete events by their `dayOfTheWeek`
-  - `dayOfTheWeek` values
+  - `dayOfTheWeek` values go from 0 (sunday) to 6 (saturday)
-    - sunday
-    - monday
-    - tuesday
-    - wednesday
-    - thursday
-    - friday
-    - saturday
+  - Events are deleted according to the server's local time and response dates are in UTC time.